Synchronization in Anonymous Networks Under Arbitrary Dynamics: Introduction

-Achieving coordinated behavior in such a setting can be further compounded by asynchrony and agent anonymity (no identifiers).

-To simplify the design of distributed algorithms, researchers developed {\em synchronizers} that can transform algorithms designed under strong synchrony assumptions into algorithms that work correctly under weaker assumptions~\cite{awerbuch1985-complexity,shabtay1994-lowcomplex,ghaffari2023-nearoptimal}.
-Previous work on synchronizers considers systems in which agents have unique identifiers and the network is either static or is dynamic for some time but eventually stabilizes.
-In contrast, in this paper, we consider, for the first time, a system of anonymous agents that communicate through a network with {\em arbitrary} and {\em continuous dynamics} in which there are no restrictions on topological changes and in which the network topology never stabilizes.
 In such networks, three different synchrony models are considered~\cite{Flocchini_Prencipe_Santoro_2019}.
-In the {\em synchronous} model, time is divided into stages in which all nodes are active and perform one computation and one communication step with their neighbors.
+In the {\em synchronous} model, time is divided into stages and all nodes are active in every stage.
 In the {\em semi-synchronous model} (see, e.g.,~\cite{flocchini2020-semisync}), time is also divided into stages, but some nodes might not be active in a given stage.
-Active nodes perform their computations and communication within the stage.
-In both models, topology changes occur only at the beginning of a stage.
-In the {\em asynchronous} model, there is no concept of time stages.
+In both models, an active node executes one action---which involves communication with their neighbors and a bounded amount of computation---per stage, and topology changes occur only at the beginning of a stage.
+In other words, the {\em semi-synchronous} mode is one where time is synchronous but nodes are activated asynchronously.
+In the {\em asynchronous} model, there is no synchronization of time nor node activations, so actions can take an arbitrary bounded amount of time to execute, and topological changes and node activations can happen at arbitrary times.